Fellowes Powershred 79Ci Review

-The Powershred 79Ci has all of the features you'd hope for in a high capacity shredder.
-A simple interface that allows you to turn it on and run the blades in reverse to clear jams, a drawer style bin that is easy to pull out and empty, and pivoting wheels to allow for easy mobility, when needed.
-The Powershred 79Ci separated itself from the rest of the pack with some thoughtful, additional features.
-The nicest one of these is probably its bin full indicators.
+The Fellowes 79Ci takes the top step of the podium in our ease of use testing.
+It has all of the features you'd hope for in a high-capacity shredder.
+A simple interface that allows you to turn it on and run the blades in reverse to clear jams, a drawer-style bin that is easy to pull out and empty, and pivoting wheels to allow for easy mobility, when needed.
+The Powershred 79Ci separates itself from the rest of the pack with some thoughtful, additional features.
+The nicest one of these is probably its full bin indicators.
 It has a light on the top of the unit that clearly alerts you when the bin needs to be emptied, effectively avoiding the confetti avalanche that can result from trying to empty an overly full bin.
-It also has indicators for overheating, if the bin is not in place, and when the blades are on, but the full indicator is the most useful in day to day use.
-It also has a sensor around the shredding slot that turns the blades off if a finger touches it.
-It would probably be pretty difficult get a finger into the shredding slot anyway, but this feature adds nice peace of mind, especially if you have small children running about.
+It also has indicators for overheating, if the bin is not in place, and when the blades are on, but the full indicator is the most useful in day-to-day use.
+It comes equipped with a helpful sensor around the shredding slot that turns the blades off if a finger touches it.
+It would probably be pretty difficult to get a finger into the shredding slot anyway, but this feature adds nice peace of mind, especially if you have small children or pets running about.

-There is also a plastic guard that folds over the shredding slot to keep shrapnel from flying out when you're shredding CDs.
-We didn't encounter any shrapnel related problems when shredding CDs in any of the models we tested, but the ominous, crunching noises that are emitted when doing so makes you scared there will be bits flying everywhere, so again this feature adds some nice peace of mind.
+The plastic guard that folds over the shredding slot helps to keep shrapnel from flying out when you're shredding heavier ticket items like CDs.
+We didn't encounter any shrapnel-related problems when shredding CDs in any of the models we tested, but the ominous, crunching noises that are emitted when doing so make you scared there will be bits flying everywhere, so again this feature adds some nice peace of mind.
 Finally, there is an indicator bar to the right of the shredding slot that indicates how hard it is working, and whether you're feeding too much through the slot at once.
-Most people would naturally gauge this based on the sound of the shredder (if it sounds like its struggling, reduce the load), but it's nice for those that like visual confirmation.
-The only area where we were slightly disappointed with the Powershred 79Ci's ease of use attributes was the bin size.
-At a full 6-gallons it is on the larger size, but it can fill up fast due to this model's shredding speed.
+Most people would naturally gauge this based on the sound of the shredder (if it sounds like it's struggling, reduces the load), but it's nice for those that prefer visual confirmation or who tend to ignore unofficial warnings. the only area which warrants disappointment in the ease of use department is the bin size.
+At a full six gallons, it is on the larger size, but it can fill up fast due to this model's shredding speed.
 It felt to us like a larger bin would allow you to better capitalize on this quickness.
 Overall the Powershred 79Ci provides a pleasant user experience with some added features that many will find particularly handy.

-It had the most consistent, lowest pitched noise of any of the models we tested.
-The noise still felt slightly obtrusive, but it was the most easily 'zoned out' noise of any model.
-And with the Powershred 79Ci's super speed you probably won't have to be listening to the noise for long.
+With how quickly this device shreds you'd think that it would make quite the racket.
+We were pleasantly surprised that Noise is another category where the Powershred 79Ci takes top honors.
+It has the most consistent, lowest-pitched noise of any of the models we tested.
+The noise still feels slightly obtrusive, but it was the most easily 'zoned out' noise of any model.
+And with the Powershred 79Ci's super-speed you probably won't have to be listening to the noise for long.